 Beads of Courage is a supportive care program for children coping with serious illness.
 The participating children receive a colorful bead for each illness-related experience they have, serving as symbols of the courage each child shows throughout their arduous treatment.
 For critical milestones in their treatment journey they receive handmade one-of-a-kind glass beads that are donated by members of the International Society of Glass Beadmakers.
+Our role as woodturners is a simple one: to create and donate wood turned boxes for these children to keep their treasured beads in.
+As they endure their arduous treatment process, the children gain strength and courage from these tangible symbols of the love and support of the community around them.
+What better purpose could we find as woodturners? |

 Summary Guidelines